-- If I see news reporter requests for sources or products to include in articles that a specific client may be a fit for, I send it along in case the client would like to respond.
+- If I see news reporter requests for sources or products that a specific client may be a fit for, I send it along in case the client would like to respond.
 Sometimes it results in their being mentioned, or even featured, in an article.

 It means a lot to me to let my clients know I believe in them and it’s frankly a joy to see them featured.

 Not long ago my client Nair and Bjorn was featured in the Budget Fashionista’s 11 Charity Gifts You’ve Never Heard Of Until Now.
 Handmade jewelry maker Kim Nair donates a minimum of 20% of sales from Nair and Bjorn to no-kill shelters and animal charities.
 Her entry features sportscaster and LA Lakers scout Bonnie-Jill Laflin as model.
 Since then Kim’s products have made their appearance on other blogs and online magazines.